b4dnewz/node-emailhunter/README.md

 ```
 For detailed usage information type `email-hunter --help`, it works also with sub-commands.

+If you want to use the cli in a practical way you should set an environment variable called `HUNTERIO_KEY` with your private API key and the command will use it, otherwise you can always specify it run time with the `-k, --key` option.

 ## How to use it
 Import the module and and create an instance of the hunter:
 ```js